 Human rights at the workplace

-How German companies take on responsibility for human rights.
+How German companies take on responsibility for human rights worldwide.

-German companies are to undertake to comply with labour and social standards and practise their business operations in an environmentally sustainable manner – both at their locations in Germany and abroad, as well as along their supply and value chains.
+German companies are to respect human rights to undertake to comply with labour and social standards and practise their business operations in an environmentally sustainable manner – both at their locations in Germany and abroad, as well as along their supply and value chains.
 Germany has thus adopted the United Nations’ Guiding Principles on Business and Human Rights.
 With the NAP, Germany is contributing worldwide to respecting human rights and giving globalization a social dimension in the sense of the Agenda 2030 for Sustainable Development.
 The NAP is part of the Federal Government's CSR policy.

 What is the objective?